Skip to main content

 How to Test Your Water for Lead

-You can also enter your ZIP above to check if your water system has any documented lead violations — it won't show your specific home's level but it tells you if your utility has a known problem.
+You can also enter your ZIP above to check if your water system has any documented lead violations — it won't show your specific home's level but it tells you if your public water system has a known problem.

 Bottom Line

 If your home was built before 1986, get a filter rated NSF 53 for lead — today.
 It's the single highest-impact thing you can do for your family's health and it costs less than a month of bottled water.
 Don't wait for a water crisis to hit your city.
-Don't assume your utility's compliance means you're safe.
+Don't assume your public water system's compliance means you're safe.
 Filter at the tap.

 MORE GUIDES